ashwon13/Ubuntu-checklist-CAP-CyberPatriot/README.md

-and type the command sudo kill $(sudo lsof -t -i:3000) this will close port and the numbers 3000 stand for the port you want to close so if you want to close the ssh port you type sudo kill $(sudo lsof -t -i:22) because ssh connects to port 22 all the ports that need to be blocked are
+and type the command sudo kill $(sudo lsof -t -i:3000) this will close port and the numbers 3000 stand for the port you want to close so if you want to close the ssh port you type sudo kill $(sudo lsof -t -i:22) because ssh connects to port 22 all the ports that need to be blocked are TCP port 21 — FTP (File Transfer Protocol)

+TCP port 22 — SSH (Secure Shell)

+TCP port 23 — Telnet

+TCP port 25 — SMTP (Simple Mail Transfer Protocol)

+TCP and UDP port 53 — DNS (Domain Name System)

+TCP port 443 — HTTP (Hypertext Transport Protocol) and HTTPS (HTTP over SSL)

+TCP port 110 — POP3 (Post Office Protocol version 3)

+TCP and UDP port 135 — Windows RPC

+TCP and UDP ports 137–139 — Windows NetBIOS over TCP/IP

+TCP port 1433 and UDP port 1434 — Microsoft SQL Server